viddotech/videoalchemy/docs/guides.md

   inputs:
     - id: input_2
       output_id: output_avi  # Reference to the output of a previous task
-  codecs:  # List of codecs to apply
+  streams:  # List of streams to apply
     - codec_name:
         audio: copy  # Copy the audio codec
       video_none: true  # No video codec